Avoid these Pruning Pitfalls to Get healthier trees

-Pruning trees is an important element of keeping them healthy and looking good, but it’s not something to be taken lightly.
-Unexperienced, ineffective techniques and using the wrong tools could cause severe damage to your trees, or render them irreparable.
-This article will explain the things you need to avoid when pruning your trees to ensure they remain in good shape and beautiful for many the years to come.
+Pruning trees is an important aspect of keeping them healthy and looking good, but it’s not something that should be done lightly.
+Inexperience, poor methods, or using the wrong tools could cause severe damages to your trees or render them irreparable.
+In this article, we’ll discuss the things you need to avoid when pruning to keep your trees in good shape and beautiful for many the years to come.

-One of the most frequent mistakes that people make when pruning is doing it in the wrong time of season.
-Pruning in the wrong time of year could disrupt a tree’s natural growth patterns and expose it to disease and pests.
-In general, it is best to prune deciduous trees during the winter, when they’re dormant, and conifers during the late spring or early summer.
+One of the most common mistakes people commit when they prune is to do it in the wrong time of the year.
+Pruning at the wrong time can interfere with the tree’s natural growth pattern and expose it to disease and pests.
+It is generally recommended to prune deciduous trees during the winter months when they are dormant, and conifers during the spring and early summer.

 Beware of using the wrong tools

-Another problem is that people use the incorrect tools for the job.
-Old or worn-out tools can cause injury to the tree and make it more vulnerable to disease, while making use of equipment that is too big or heavy can cause unnecessary damage.
-Make sure you have the correct tools for the job, and ensure they are sharp and well-maintained.
+Another common pitfall is using the wrong tools for the job.
+Old or worn-out tools can cause damage to the tree and make it more vulnerable to diseases, and making use of tools that are too large or heavy can cause unnecessary damage.
+Make sure you have the correct tools for the job, and ensure they are sharp and maintained.

-Although it can be tempting to cut the tree heavily to attain an ideal form or dimension, cutting off too much at once can end up being harmful for the trees.
-Pruning should be performed slowly, spread over many years in order so that the tree can recover from pruning cuts.
+Although it can be tempting to trim a lot to attain a desired shape or size, cutting off excessively at one time can end up being harmful for the trees.
+Pruning should always be done slowly, spread over many years in order to allow the tree to recover between pruning cuts.

-When pruning, you must be careful to avoid cutting near to tree’s trunk.
-The tree could be susceptible to diseases, as well as leave unattractive stubs which can be difficult to get rid of.
-Make your cuts in the area just outside of the collar of the branch which is the elevated area that connects the branch to the trunk.
+When pruning, it is important to avoid cutting too close to the tree’s trunk.
+The tree could be susceptible to diseases, as well as leave ugly stubs that are difficult to get rid of.
+Make your cuts just outside the branch collar that is the area raised where the branch meets the trunk.

 FAQs